LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/NLUengines.md

 #### 3rd-party NLU limitations

-- Length of the 3rd-party NLU domain name should not exceed 64 characters.
+- The length of the 3rd-party NLU domain name should not exceed 64 characters.
 (Watson limitation)
 - Each domain can only support one language, which is specified on the Domain Settings page.
 - LivePerson does not support "pulling" into Intent Builder existing models that have been trained in IBM Watson or Google Dialogflow.
 Only model "push" is supported; this is accomplished by training the model in Intent Builder.